Unlocked

 Becoming the next Google or Facebook is not my focus, and I don’t think it should be yours either.
 If you are truly looking for the “secret” that successful online entrepreneurs know it is this:

 That’s it.
 It’s not a magic formula or hidden system.
 It’s actually a very simple concept, and that’s what I like about it.
-The buying and selling website business model works so well is because it is based on one of the oldest, most proven business models in history.
+The buying and selling website business model works so well because it is based on one of the oldest, most proven business models in history.
 Watch this short video to see what I mean.

-Tale Of Two Entrepreneurs
+Tale Of Four Entrepreneurs

-For starters, let me formally introduce myself.
-My name is Kyle Wakefield, owner of BASW, and since 2005 I’ve been a full-time internet marketer.
-Like many of you, I was intrigued with the idea of doing business online even though early on I had no idea what or how that was going to happen.
+Kyle Wakefield has been a full-time internet marketer since 2005.
+Like many of you, he was intrigued with the idea of doing business online even though early on he had no idea what or how that was going to happen.

-Some Of Our Deals
+Some Of Our Buying and Selling Websites Transactions

 Now that you know a little more about our background, let’s get down to the nuts and bolts of how this business works.
 The buying and selling websites business model is focused on three primary objectives: buying, selling, and building.
 Let’s start with buying websites.